Dyslexia affects

 Dyslexia can be cured

 Dyslexia is neurobiological in origin, and is lifelong.
-Although dyslexics may learn to read accurately, they may continue to read and write slowly, and benefit from accommodations to demonstrate their true capabilities in school.
+Although dyslexics can learn to read with high accuracy, they may continue to read and write slowly, and benefit from accommodations to demonstrate their true abilities in school and on exams.

 .jpg)